The therapeutic potential of psilocybin: unlocked

 This experiment had no control group, meaning that we can’t say for certain whether the psychedelics in this study objectively improved the capacity for problem-solving.
 Nevertheless, the participants undoubtedly found the experience helpful in aiding their creative process.
 This study paved the way for future investigations into the creativity-enhancing potential of classic psychedelics.

 Psilocybin for mystical experiences

 Roland Griffiths and his team at Johns Hopkins carried out a breakthrough study showing the relationship between psilocybin use and mystical experiences.
 This double-blind study evaluated the acute and longer-term psychological effects of a high dose of psilocybin relative to a comparison compound.
 The psilocybin was administered under comfortable, supportive conditions, much like the environment we create at Synthesis.

+The participants were psychedelic-naïve adults, reporting regular participation in religious or spiritual activities.
+Two or three sessions were conducted at two-month intervals.
 During the psilocybin session, study participants were encouraged to close their eyes and direct their attention inward.
 Immediately afterwards, study participants completed questionnaires assessing drug effects and mystical experience.
 They completed a similar survey two months after the initial sessions.

 After the two month mark, study participants rated the psilocybin experience as having substantial personal meaning and spiritual significance and attributed sustained positive changes in attitudes and behavior to their psilocybin experience.
 When administered under supportive conditions, psilocybin occasioned experiences were very similar to spontaneously occurring mystical experiences.